Go to the Students section

 Go to the Support us section

-The primary purpose of the link roles is to prompt and support Faculties and Directorates to make plans for their staff and educational developments needs.
-OCSLD Developers bring their experience, ideas and expertise to conversations with Faculties and Directorates.
+The primary purpose of the link roles is to prompt and support Faculties to make plans for their educational needs.

 Working through link roles also ensures that OCSLD’s portfolio meets local and organisational needs.
 Working proactively helps us to forward plan for the coming year, working within our capacity.

-If you are involved in planning and organising staff and educational development for your Faculty or Directorate, your link developers will be able to identify needs and explore the best ways of meeting them.
+If you are involved in planning and organising educational development for your Faculty, your link developers will be able to identify needs and explore the best ways of meeting them.
 Link Developers aspire to working proactively to consolidate these partnership arrangements, foster innovation and improve the staff and student experience.